 I told Kash from Budget Traveller, who raves about hostels said my mistake was choosing the dorm.
-He always takes a private room so he can enjoy the camraderie of travelers while still enjoying privacy.
+He always takes a private room so he can enjoy the camaraderie of travelers while still enjoying privacy.

 Apartment Rental with 9 Flats

-There are many companies you can use when looking for apartments in London and 9Flats offered to let me try their service for a week for free.
+There are many companies you can use when looking for apartments in London.
+I chose 9Flats as it offered to let me try the service for a week for free.
 I left the search to the last minute during a busy week in London so there wasn’t a lot available.

 The check-in process was a disaster.
 I arrived at the office on a Sunday at 3pm to pick up the keys, which were taped to a door.
 Opening the envelope I found one key to a different location than I had booked.

 It turned out Daniel was at a wedding and only checking his voice mail on the hour and his handyman did not have any information about the flat or know that I was at the wrong place.

 To give them credit, 9Flats also profusely apologized but in the end they are only as good as their apartment managers.
 Going back to look at the reviews I realized people had written they didn’t really see or meet Daniel.

-This year my travels have been much shorter with 7-10 days in a city and I really appreciate having somewhere nice to come back to after a long day walking around a city.
+This year my travels have been much shorter with 7-10 days in a city.
+I really appreciate having somewhere nice to come back to after a long day walking around a city.

-From the outside it looks like a typical English building but it is quite modern on the inside with a champagne lobby, aubergine-coloured walls and provocative artwork.
+From the outside it looks like a typical old English building.
+Yet it is quite modern on the inside with a champagne lobby, aubergine-coloured walls and provocative artwork.